PraxTube/rantoni-assets/README.md

     - Share on main bevy discord server (in showcase channel for example, if you do gamedev logs then post there as well)
     - Possibly post on some more niche bevy servers like specific crates?
     - Put game on assets page
+- If you actually manage to finish this game, consider write Mr. Prime an email telling him about it and that he was a major influence (like a mentor).
+This isn't really about marketing and more about gratitude, but oh well I just put it here.
+Also if he notices it and streams it I guess that would be somewhat marketing, though I don't want to write an email with this pretence, so maybe don't.

 ### General Stuff